 The beginning of our journey was extremely nice.
 What I didn’t know?
 That I was going to partake in Qatar’s national weekend sport: dune bashing.
 Dune bashing?
 Well, that involves being in a 4×4 and drive at high-speed on, around, and God knows what around the sand dunes.
 It was mad – at times I thought I was not going to survive (Mr. O has the marks in his hand), but I can’t tell you what an incredibly crazy but fab experience it was.
 The adrenaline rush I got from it (and the times my heart skipped a beat, oh my) is indescribable.

 I loved the contrast of über modern and über local – it was such a nice hotel.
-Sadly we couldn’t eat the delicious treat that the hotel had organised for us, but were able to enjoy a cocktail at Spice Market and then later at the pool bar.
+Sadly we couldn’t eat the delicious treat that the hotel had organised for us as we had dinner prior to that, but were able to enjoy a cocktail at Spice Market and then later at the pool bar.

 (Or Sunday, if I just want to confuse you!).
 Sadly the weather continued not to cooperate, so the pool or beach was out of the question.
 As we had seen most of the sights, the only thing we could do was shop.
 And one isn’t spoiled for choice as in nearby Dubai (but apparently it will change in the future).